MaibornWolff/dcos-deploy/README.md

 To use your S3 bucket to serve files to apps and services you must configure it for anonymous read access.
 For security reasons you should restrict that access to the IP range of your cluster.
 See the [AWS S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) for details.
 Creating and configuring the bucket is outside the scope of this tool.

-To make sure a marathon app that uses s3 files is made aware of changes to the uploaded files, you should set the `s3file` enitiy as an `update` dependency to the `app` entity. dcos-deploy will restart the app whenever the uploaded file changes.
+To make sure a marathon app that uses s3 files is made aware of changes to the uploaded files, you should set the `s3file` entity as an `update` dependency to the `app` entity. dcos-deploy will restart the app whenever the uploaded file changes.

+If you run `apply` with `--debug` dcosdeploy will download already existing files from s3 and print the differences between the local and remote version in the unified diff format.
+So only use `--debug` for textual files.

 ### Task exec
 `type: taskexec` allows to execute commands inside tasks.
 This is primarily meant to trigger configuration reloads on services that can do some sort of hot-reload so to avoid restarting a service.
 It has the following specific options: